contiv/vpp/k8s/contiv-vpp/README.md

 `bolt.persistentVolumeStorageClass` | Kubernetes persistent volume storage class (use "-" for an empty storage class) | (no value)
-`bolt.dataDir` | Use hostPath of this directory to persist bolt data (ignored if usePersistentVolume is true) | `/var/bolt` `crd.validateInterval` | Interval in minutes between Contiv configuration validations for TelemetryReport CRD | `1` `crd.validateState` | Which state of the Contiv configuration to validate for TelemetryReport CRD (options: "SB", "internal", "NB") | `internal`
+`bolt.dataDir` | Use hostPath of this directory to persist bolt data (ignored if usePersistentVolume is true) | `/var/bolt` `crd.validateInterval` | Interval in minutes between Contiv configuration validations for TelemetryReport CRD | `1` `crd.validateState` | Which state of the Contiv configuration to validate for TelemetryReport CRD (options: "SB", "internal", "NB") | `SB`